 The next major conveyancing milestone is ‘exchanging’, where contracts between the seller and buyer are exchanged, resulting in a legally binding contract.

-The time it takes to reach exchange may vary and is likely to be longer if there is a chain (a series of linked sales and purchases).
+The time it takes to reach exchange may vary from between 6-8 weeks but may be longer depending if there is a chain (a series of linked sales and purchases).

 Land Registry searches will be undertaken by your solicitor in order to protect the financial interests of both yourself and your lender